Zuehlke/zuehlke.github.io/README.md

   overwritten).
 - `PEOPLE_FILENAME`: Name of the people output file in the data output directory (file will be created or overwritten).

-### Azure
-The initial plan was to deploy the automation script on Azure, most likely as a Docker container with a cron job which automatically executes the script once per day.
-However, this approach was discarded due to the following reasons:
-- An F1-tier App Service Plan may have rate limits which are too strict for the script to run to completion
-- A B1-tier App Service Plan is expensive, considering our application would be running for only about ~5 minutes / day and would be idling for the rest of the time
-- When using Docker, we would also need to rent a container registry for an additional 5.-/month.

-An Azure subscription already exists for this project:
-- Name: I10ZCH_SWE6 - zuehlke github io
-- Id: 53bca82e-7c7d-4a54-ab90-8e82f48a27c9
-- Members: Silas Berger, Sergio Trentini
-- Monthly budget declared to PSS: $15 / month

 ### Resources
 - **Email account:** TBA
 - **Bot GitHub User:** A GitHub user with read and write permissions to this repository